-After it was revealed Thursday that the online retailer was considering a move into prescription drugs, Bloomberg reported that legacy players feared Amazon using "its expansive online reach and its logistical muscle to threaten companies that ship and sell medicines to consumers and cut pricing deals with drug makers."
+After it was revealed in October that the online retailer was considering a move into prescription drugs, Bloomberg reported that legacy players feared Amazon using "its expansive online reach and its logistical muscle to threaten companies that ship and sell medicines to consumers and cut pricing deals with drug makers."
 This fear led CVS to look for a deal that would help it cut costs to compete -- which led it to Aetna's doorstep.

-Alvin Concepcion of Citi told Bloomberg that the CVS-Aetna deal would be "both evolutionary and revolutionary given the dynamic healthcare environment and push toward consumerism coupled with a challenged retail backdrop and the need to combat a looming Amazon threat."
+When the deal was first being discussed, Alvin Concepcion of Citi told Bloomberg that the CVS-Aetna deal would be "both evolutionary and revolutionary given the dynamic healthcare environment and push toward consumerism coupled with a challenged retail backdrop and the need to combat a looming Amazon threat."
 The combined company could form a personal-health ecosystem that would prevent customers' eyes from wandering to cheaper options -- like Amazon.
 It could be stated that CVS is making an almost unprecedentedly bold move in response to the impact of one potential competitor.
 But "Amazonification" -- that is, the trend toward digital sales for products of all kinds driving down prices through scale -- has major implications for other sectors of insurance.